F1 Penalty points: Drivers penalty points after 2024 Miami GP

 #6 Carlos Sainz

-Carlos Sainz does not have any penalty points to his name at the moment.
+Carlos Sainz has one penalty point to his name for the contact he made while racing Oscar Piastri.

 #7 Lando Norris